 A new GPU development board NVIDIA K1, shown in the following picture 4.2, has recently been released.
 These boards are intended to be used in fields including computer vision, robotics, medicine, security or automotive industry.
-They have ideal parameters for signal processing for a relatively low price of 192 USD.
+They have good parameters for signal processing for a relatively low price of 192 USD.
 Unfortunately, they are currently only in pre-order release stage (in April 2014).
-4. Proposed final system